Probing Pseudo-Dirac Neutrinos with Astrophysical Sources at IceCube

-\textbf{\emph{Conclusions.---}} In this \textit{Letter}, we showed that IceCube is sensitive to a pseudo-Dirac neutrino signal.
-The combined analysis of the three most significant astrophysical sources observed by IceCube probes active-sterile mass-splittings in the range $10^{-20}\si\eV^2 < \delta m^2 < 10^{-16}\si\eV^2$ with a significance that can reach $5\sigma$.
-Including sources observed by IceCube with a significance larger than $1.1\sigma$, and assuming 8 times greater statistics, we found that IceCube-Gen2 will be able to explore a large range of masses with a significance over $9\sigma$.
+In this \textit{Letter}, we investigated IceCube's current and future sensitivity to the pseudo-Dirac neutrino mass scenario.
+The combined analysis of the three most significant astrophysical sources observed by IceCube probes active-sterile mass-splittings in the range $10^{-20}\si\eV^2 < \delta m^2 < 10^{-16}\si\eV^2$, but its sensitivity is limited by statistics and poor energy resolution.
+However, by including sources observed by IceCube with a significance larger than $1.1\sigma$, and assuming 8 times greater statistics, we found that IceCube-Gen2 will be able to explore a large range of masses with a significance over $5\sigma$.

 Next-generation neutrino telescopes~\cite{IceCube-Gen2:2020qha,Adrian-Martinez:2016fdl,P-ONE:2020ljt,GRAND:2018iaj,Neronov:2016zou,Sasaki:2017zwd,Romero-Wolf:2020pzh,POEMMA:2020ykm} will unveil a constellation of neutrino sources, opening the possibility of exploring very long baseline neutrino physics.
 By combining many astrophysical sources, over a wide range of distances, we will gain access to a broad and hitherto unexplored range of active-sterile mass splittings.
 The expected signal, a dip in the neutrino spectra, due to the oscillation into the sterile state, must be observed in all the sources sharing a common $L_{\text{eff}}/E$.
 This signature is robust under uncertainties in astrophysical neutrino fluxes, which at this early point are significant.